SIX SONGS (GESÄNGE), OP. 3

 English Translation

-4. Lied [aus dem Gedicht "Ivan"] (Song [from the poem "Ivan"]).
+4. Lied [aus dem Gedicht “Ivan] (Song [from the poem “Ivan”]).
 Text by Friedrich Martin von Bodenstedt.
 Mit feurigem Schwung (With fiery energy).
-Simple strophic form with small alteration in third stanza.
-E-FLAT MINOR, 4/4 time.
+Simple strophic form with slight expansion at the end of the third stanza.
+E-FLAT MINOR, 4/4 time with one 3/2 measure (Low key C minor).

 German Text: